WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/intro.md

 1. Download and install [Visual Studio](https://visualstudio.microsoft.com/vs/), skip if you already have it
     * When prompted for Workloads include ".NET desktop development", anything else is optional
+    * Instructions were written for Visual Studio 2022
 2. Download and install [Unity](https://unity3d.com/get-unity/download/archive) version `2020.3.33f1`, skip if you already have it
 3. Open Unity and create a new project with the 3D template, **then close it**
+    * I recommend using this directory structure:
+        * `pathToMod/MyMod` - Base directory for your mod
+            * `/MyModCode` - Directory for your C# solution
-    * I recommend putting your Unity project folder in the same directory you put your mod project folder
+            * `/MyModUnity` - Unity project directory
     * **Seriously close it or you'll probably need to do some renaming of things in Unity yourself from BasicTemplate to your mod name**
 4. Download the latest [BasicTemplate](https://github.com/WittleWolfie/BPCoreTemplate/releases/latest/download/BasicTemplate.zip)
 5. Extract the contents